pylhc/tfs/doc/compatibility.rst

 MAD-NG Compatibility
 --------------------

+.. admonition:: Supported Versions

+    The compatibility with ``MAD-NG`` is guaranteed starting with version `1.0.0`.
+    See below for details and caveats.

 Since ``MAD-NG`` implements and accepts more features into its **TFS** files, its compatibility mode is naturally less restrictive.
 Namely, the following are accepted by ``MAD-NG`` and ``MAD-NG`` only: